rosinality/sagan-pytorch/README.md

 > python train.py PATH

-Input directory should structured like this (as with torchvision.datasets.ImageFolder):
+Input directory should be structured like this (as with torchvision.datasets.ImageFolder):

 > PATH/class1 <br/>
 > PATH/class2 <br/>